buza-me/msgee/README.md

 const withCustomName = new Msgee('storage-key-name');
 ```

-If for some reason you're unhappy with a default storage key name, you can change it without a need to create a new instance with the constructor, just call the method:
+If for some reason you're unhappy with a default storage key name:
+You can change it without a need to create a new instance with the constructor, just call the method:
 ```js
 import msgee from 'msgee';